East Asia & Pacific (EAP) Regional Opportunities

 NSF Overseas Offices:

-Both the Tokyo Regional Office and the NSF Beijing Office work with NSF staff in Arlington, VA, to facilitate opportunities for U.S. researchers and students, liaison between NSF and overseas agencies, institutions and researchers, and monitor science and engineering developments and policies in the East Asia and Pacific Region.
+Both the Tokyo Regional Office and the NSF Beijing Office work with NSF staff in Alexandria, VA, to facilitate opportunities for U.S. researchers and students, liaison between NSF and overseas agencies, institutions and researchers, and monitor science and engineering developments and policies in the East Asia and Pacific Region.
 For additional information on activities in the region, check the NSF Tokyo Regional Office website or email firstname.lastname@example.org.
 For information on activities in China, check the NSF Beijing Office website or contact Dr. Nancy Sung, Office Head, at email@example.com.